Karl Borromaeus Maria Josef Heller

-Karl Borromaeus Maria Josef Heller (21 March 1864, Rappoltenkirchen, Tulln (district) – 25 December 1945, Dresden), was an Austrian entomologist who specialised in Coleoptera.
+Karl Borromaeus Maria Josef Heller (21 March 1864, Rappoltenkirchen – 25 December 1945, Dresden), was an Austrian entomologist who specialised in Coleoptera.
 He was a Professor and Section leader in the Staatliches Museum für Tierkunde Dresden where his collection is maintained.
 Heller was a taxonomist.
 He described many new species of world fauna.
 He was a Member of the Stettin Entomological Society.